 Semenggoh Orang-utan & Wildlife Centre

 For those looking for a slightly cheaper alternative, the Semenggoh Orang-utan and Wildlife rehabilitation centre is an excellent choice!
 Getting raving reviews, I thought I’d investigate for myself.
-This sanctuary is a place where orphaned or illegally incapacitated animals like the orang utan, sun bears, gibbons, even hornbills are brought to once having been confiscated from their owners/ customs or brought in by members of the public and rangers.
-The Orang-utan here are the main attraction, however.
+This sanctuary is a place where orphaned or illegally incapacitated animals like the orangutan, sun bears, gibbons, even hornbills are brought to once having been confiscated from their owners/ customs or brought in by members of the public and rangers.
+The Orang-utan here is the main attraction, however.

 You are never guaranteed that they will emerge for food, as they have begun foraging for themselves.
 You will greatly be disappointed if you arrive off the viewing times, as you will not be permitted to enter the park.
 There is, however, an arboretum along the road where you may be able to kill some time while you wait for the second viewing of the day.
 I wouldn’t exactly say it’s enough to spend 4 hours at though.
 Try to plan your arrival right around the start of the feeding times to maximize your viewing time.